tezizzm/steeltoe-wavefront-tas-integration/README.md

       app.UseTracingExporter();
       ```

-   4. Take note of the following application configuration sections found in the appsettings.json file:
+   4. Copy or overwrite the local appsettings.json file with the [src/Observability/appsettings.json](src/Observability/appsettings.json) file.
+Take note of the following application configuration sections found in the appsettings.json file:
       1. The Spring application name

          ```javascript